patonik/patonik/README.md

 ## Hi there 👋

+Thanks for making it to my profile!

+Welcome to the humble haven of a passionate programmer.
+Feel free to ask questions and share ideas.
+If you are open-minded and driven by tech enthusiasm, we can make a good team.

 ![some non-letter content to make you more comfortable](./m.gif)
 <!--
 **patonik/patonik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.